-Lori Duran has had a diverse career and currently researches interesting historical stories of social changes.
+Lori Duran, who helms our Always, Acapulco piece in this issue, has had a diverse career and currently researches interesting historical stories of social changes.
 This has been her life-long passion.
-Duran serves on the board of directors for the Austin History Center Association where she is involved coordinating volunteers and helping the Oral History Committee.
+Duran serves on the board of directors for the Austin History Center Association, where she is involved in coordinating volunteers and helping the Oral History Committee.
 She also writes articles for Society Texas and other publications, and recently authored the book, Austin’s Travis Heights Neighborhood.
 She is currently finishing her second book, The University of Texas at Austin: The First One Hundred Years.

 Certified professional life coach and branding expert by day, social commentator by night, and author of the book Being In The Room (available at Amazon.com), Associate Publisher and Senior Social Editor Rob Giardinelli is a man of many interests.
 He loves sharing how Texans so generously and passionately give back to the community they love.
 Giardinelli weaves interesting social commentary that showcases those who work tirelessly to raise awareness of important issues in the state and beyond.

 Writer and enthusiast of all things beauty, fashion, travel, and healthy living-related, our Glow beauty contributor Ana Bribiesca Hoff is currently working in the higher education non-profit sector and has also launched AnaBribs.com.
 In this new lifestyle blog, she plans to share her passions, experiences, tips, and sneak peeks inside her life while hoping to share large doses of inspiration.
 This month she reveals the most glamorous of summer beauty secrets yet.